 CMA discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on CMA’s behalf or to provide services available at CMA’s websites, and (ii) that have agreed not to disclose it to others.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using CMA’s websites, you consent to the transfer of such information to them.
 CMA will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
 Other than to its employees, contractors and affiliated organizations, as described above, CMA discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when CMA believes in good faith that disclosure is reasonably necessary to protect the property or rights of CMA, third parties or the public at large.
 If you are a registered user of an CMA website and/or have supplied your email address, CMA may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with CMA and our products.
 If you send us a request (for example via email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.
 CMA takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.

 CMA’s Websites, products, services, features, and materials are not intended for children under age 13.
-CMA do not knowingly collect or distribute personal information from or about children under the age of 13.
-If a parent or guardian becomes aware that his or her child has provided CMA with information without their consent, he or she should contact CMA at email@example.com.
+CMA does not knowingly collect or distribute personal information from or about children under the age of 13.
+If a parent or guardian becomes aware that his or her child has provided CMA with information without their consent, he or she should contact CMA at firstname.lastname@example.org.

 If CMA, or substantially all of its assets, were acquired, or in the unlikely event that CMA goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of CMA may continue to use your personal information as set forth in this policy.